dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 * Found no Flutter in your PATH.
 Could not determine the current Flutter version.

-## 0/0 Package supports null-safety
+## 0/0 Support sound null-safety

-### [~] 0/0 points: Package does not opt in to null-safety
+### [~] 0/0 points: Package does not opt in to null-safety.

+Packages with full null-safety support will be awarded additional points in a planned future revision of the pub.dev points model.

 <details>
 <summary>
-Package language version (indicated by the sdk constraint) is less than 2.12
+Package language version (indicated by the sdk constraint `>=2.1.0-dev.5.0 <3.0.0`) is less than 2.12.
 </summary>

 Consider [migrating](https://dart.dev/null-safety/migration-guide).